reelyactive/javascript-dsp-examples/README.md

 - Application of Hann window to each time series using `hannWindow(samples)`
 - Conversion to frequency domain using `fft(samples, samplingRate)`
 - Integration over each frequency bin to obtain velocities
-- RMS of velocities using `rms(values)` divided by square root of Hann noise bandwidth
+- RMS of velocities divided by square root of Hann noise bandwidth
 - Average of the (up to 4) overall velocities

 Assuming acceleration samples are in m/s2 and the samplingRate is in Hz, the velocity overall will be in m/s.
 Edit the parameters in [bin/velocityoverall](bin/velocityoverall) to test different scenarios.